askyammer/askyammer.github.io/README.md

 * The post will now be in askyammer.github.io/AskYammer/content/post/

-* View the other posts (particularly **Yammer API Primer** for examples on how to write a good post, and what the markdown looks like.
+* View the other posts (particularly [**Yammer API Primer**](https://github.com/askyammer/askyammer.github.io/edit/master/AskYammer/content/post/2017-09-05-Yammer-API-Primer.md) for examples on how to write a good post, and what the markdown looks like)

 * When adding an image, you'll want to use the following format: